-Sandvik keep significant stock of raw materials, spare parts and work-in-progress at its production units and stores of finished goods mostly at its sales units and distribution centers.
+Sandvik keep significant stock of raw materials, spare parts and work-in-progress at its production units and stores of finished goods mostly at its sales units and distribution centres.
 Measurement of inventory is important for a fair presentation of gross margin.
 A due process is required to prepare accurate reporting of the acquisition cost when procurement, production and logistical processes are complex.
 Establishing product costing requires many instances of management judgment with effect on the reported values.
 This includes considering normal production levels, foreign currency, prices of raw materials and allocation of other direct and indirect costs.
 For finished goods, assessment is needed of obsolescence and how sellable the products are.
 Finally, there is a complexity in monitoring and measuring volumes particularly for some raw materials and work in progress as well as eliminating effects from intra group transactions.

-The accounting policies include the Group's accounting principles for measuring inventory and note 17 provides additional information on the line item.
+Notes G18 and P14 provide information about the the Group's accounting principles for measuring inventory and additional information on the line item.